woeywayes/LiShizhen_Bencaogangmu/sample-visual-essay.md

 The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various literary treatments.
 In 2006, the Dutch public selected it as the most beautiful painting in the Netherlands.
 <param ve-map center="Q36600" zoom="11" prefer-geojson>

+# Conclusion
+There was a lot of interest in science and medical practice during the 17th and 18th centuries in East Asia because of scientific developments in China.
+Chinese scholars were at the forefront of the scientific movement in East Asia and Li’s _Bencao gangmu_ was a key point to the furthering of its development.
+China’s dominance in medical knowledge is a clear indication of a Scientific Revolution brewing in East Asia.
+Historians and scientific scholars should acknowledge Li for being the leader behind it all.

 ## Multiple viewers

 Multiple viewers may be defined for a single paragraph of text.
 The first viewer defined is displayed as the default viewer.
 Others are selectable using icons displayed in the top right margin of the paragraph.